 - 1. Silver tiles in the field represent checkpoints. - 2.
-Silver tiles will be placed randomly at the start of each game.
+Silver tiles will be placed randomly at the start of each game. - 3.
+Area 4 will contain checkpoints immediately after the red and green tile entrances to the room.

 2.4.
 Tiles, Areas, and Walls